tsroka/k8stun/README.md

 ## Features

-- **Transparent Access**: Access Kubernetes services using their internal DNS names
+- **Transparent Access**: Access Kubernetes services and pods using their internal DNS names
 - **No /etc/hosts Modifications**: Works at the network layer (Layer 3), no messy host file edits
 - **No Kernel Modules**: Operates entirely in userspace using a TUN device
 - **Automatic Service Discovery**: Discovers and exposes services from specified namespaces
-- **DNS Interception**: Automatically resolves Kubernetes service names to virtual IPs
+- **DNS Interception**: Automatically resolves Kubernetes service and pod names to virtual IPs
+- **Direct Pod Access**: Connect to individual pods using Kubernetes pod DNS patterns
 - **Bidirectional Streaming**: Full TCP support with proper connection handling

 ## How It Works